ocaml-sf/learn-ocaml/README.md

-Unless explicitly written below or in the files themselves, the source code for the app, images, static files, course content and exercises are placed under the GNU Affero General Public License version 3.
-This practically means that any instance of the app must provide its source code to its users.
-See [http://www.gnu.org/licenses/agpl-3.0.html].
+Unless explicitly written below or in the files themselves, the source code for the app, images, static files, course content and exercises are placed under the MIT license.

 Lightly modified third party components ACE and ppx_metaquot are included, under their original licenses (respectively BSD and MIT).

-The OCamlPro logo images are (c) OCamPro.
+The OCamlPro logo images are (c) OCamlPro.
 Redistribution is permitted, alteration requires prior written authorization by OCamlPro.

 The OCaml / ocaml.org logo is released under the very liberal UNLICENSE.
 See [https://github.com/ocaml/ocaml.org/blob/master/LICENSE.md].